Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 on the whole system.
 Ofc tests help minimise the time spent, but we also have to consider the fact that it's out of scope of our assignment.

+### Day "most likely 5.5" - 17/01-25

+## Agenda
+Finish off everything I might have missed and sort `FileStorage`.
+My current idea is to just move over the collection to `fileStorage` to mimic our data storage.
+This means that I have to move over the collection from `sessionhandler` which hopefully won´t cause any issues, especially now when all tests are green and fully functional.
+Some adjustments might be needed.